 Presidents also may oversee the creation of new regulatory bodies; President Woodrow Wilson oversaw the creation of the Department of Labor (which created a new Cabinet position).
 The department enforces the federal minimum wage and regulates business to ensure eight-hour workdays and child labor laws are being observed.
 In effect, President Wilson wrestled rights for American workers from industry.

 Creating a national budget is a huge undertaking, which requires a huge staff (more on that later).
 Within the budget, the funding for all programs, services, military activities and recent legislation is spelled out in detail.
-The choices made for funding of programs affects enormous sections of Americans; for example, an increase of defense spending may lead to a decrease in welfare programs.
+The choices made for funding of programs affects enormous sections of Americans; for example, an increase in defense spending may lead to a decrease in welfare programs.
 The president's decision on spending also can lead to an increase in taxes.

 As in times of war, when the United States faces an economic crisis, the president has taken more power due to the responsiveness and decisiveness of the executive branch.
 During the Great Depression, Franklin Roosevelt created new programs to alleviate widespread poverty and unemployment.
 Many of these programs approached socialism, like the Works Progress Administration, which created federal jobs for American workers.
 In 2008, George W. Bush largely took control of the sinking economy, directing the Federal Reserve Bank to issue massive loans and the Treasury to purchase stakes in failing major corporations.